-Katie Reardon has always had a head for business and the heart of a creative.
+Kati Reardon has always had a head for business and the heart of a creative.
 She honed her skills working for international retail brands like Banana Republic, Columbia, and Nike developing innovative products while getting her MBA.
 Thanks to her educator parents, Kati always knew the value of gathering around a table to share a meal and have thought provoking conversations.
 Their open door policy at dinner meant there was always something interesting to discuss.
+Kati came to food through wellness and her favorite smell in the world is a health food store.
 Kati's dream for The Nightwood is to add to the conversation surrounding food in this town and to lift up the women striving to improve the way we gather and eat.

 Leah Scafe – our favorite Canadian by way of Salmon Arm, B.C. – worked as director for farm-to-table events pioneer Outstanding in the Field, taking her on all kinds of food adventures across the U.S. After 7 years, Leah arrived in Oregon to co-found Let Um Eat, a network of food producers, chefs, and food advocates.
 All of Leah’s skills as a planner and problem solver is a major part of the magic at The Nightwood.